John Cleese: Activism and politics

 Amnesty first started doing these fund-raising shows in 1976.
 The instigation came from John Cleese who wanted to help out.
 And he did it in the only way he knew how.
 Which was to put on a show with what he described as "a few friends".
 Who of course transpired to be his colleagues in Monty Python and other luminaries of British comedy.

 — — Martin Lewis, co-founder of The Secret Policeman's Ball, on Cleese instigating the benefit show.

 Cleese (and the other members of Python) have contributed their services to charitable endeavours and causes—sometimes as an ensemble, at other times as individuals.
 The cause that has been the most frequent and consistent beneficiary has been the human rights work of Amnesty International via the Secret Policeman's Ball benefit shows.
 The idea of the Ball was conceived by Cleese, with Huffington Post stating "in 1976 he 'friended' the then-struggling Amnesty International (according to Martin Lewis, the very notion of Human Rights was then not the domain of hipsters and students, but just of foreign-policy wonks) first with a cheque signed 'J. Cleese' — and then by rounding up 'a few friends' to put on a show."
 Many musicians have publicly attributed their activism—and the organisation of their own benefit events—to the inspiration of the work in this field of Cleese and the rest of Python, such as Bob Geldof (one of the organisers of Live Aid), U2, Pete Townshend, and Sting.
 On the impact of the Ball on Geldof, Sting states, "he took the 'Ball' and ran with it."

-In 2022, Cleese spoke at the conference of the revival Social Democratic Party.
-Previously, he was a long-standing supporter of the Liberal Democrats and before that was a supporter of the original SDP after their formation in 1981.
-During the 1987 general election he recorded a party political broadcast for the SDP–Liberal Alliance, in which he advocated for the introduction of proportional representation.
-Cleese subsequently appeared in broadcasts for the Liberal Democrats in the 1997 general election and narrated a radio election broadcast for the party during the 2001 general election.